 Kabala boasts experience on the high school, collegiate and professional levels of football.
 He began his career as a football operations intern with his alma mater Indiana University (Bloomington).
 He later spent two seasons in the National Football League working with the Jacksonville Jaguars’ operations department.

-Kabala earned his MBA from the University of Pittsburgh in 2007.
-He graduated with high distinction from Indiana with a degree in sports marketing and management in 2001.
+Kabala graduated with high distinction from Indiana with a degree in sports marketing and management in 2001 and earned his MBA from the University of Pittsburgh in 2007.
 Kabala played college football at Johns Hopkins University and was ranked eighth nationally in kickoff return average as a freshman.

 He is married to the former Becky King, a Penn Hills native and University of Pittsburgh graduate.